semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Example**: `1`

-Used only when runnin [`checkout --use-cache`](./toolbox#cache-full-clone).
+Used only when running [`checkout --use-cache`](./toolbox#cache-full-clone).
 It how many copies of the repository should be maintained in the Sempahore Git Cache.
 Older copies are automatically deleted.

 The default value is 0, which means that Semaphore maintains only 1 copy of the repository.
 If you set it to 1, Semaphore will maintain 2 copies of the repository.